alikonainofficial/speechify/README.md

-# Voice Notes Web App Test
+# Voice Notes Web App

-This test aims to assess your ability to create a voice notes web application that utilizes real-time audio streaming and transcription.
-The task involves implementing a user-friendly interface where users can record their voice, view their live transcription, edit their transcription, and copy or clear it as needed.
+Implementation of a user-friendly interface where users can record their voice, view their live transcription, edit their transcription, and copy or clear it as needed.

 ![Example](example.gif)